-Good old HA to the rescue once again - Kate explains why hyaluronic acid is a such a hero for the microneedlers among you:
+Good old HA to the rescue once again.
+Kate explains why hyaluronic acid is such a hero for the microneedlers among you:

 A cooling, oil-free gel that’s loaded with humectant hyaluronic acid to deeply hydrate without clogging pores.
 Use while microneedling for softer, smoother skin afterwards and to calm inflammation.

 If your budget doesn’t quite stretch to sixty quid for a serum, this high street hyaluronic alternative will strengthen the skin on a relative shoestring.